Haufe-Lexware/wicked.haufe.io/doc/deployment-architecture.md

 ## Introduction

 The API Portal is intended to be deployed to using Docker.
 The default configuration is suitable for deployment to a single Docker Host (or Docker Swarm) using `docker-compose`.
-Alternatives are: [Docker Swarm](deploying-to-swarm.md), [Kubernetes](deploying-to-kubernetes.md), [Apache Mesos](deploying-to-mesos.md) and other orchestration layers supporting running Docker Containers.
+For Kubernetes, the installation via the [wicked Helm Chart](deploying-to-kubernetes.md) is recommended.
+Alternatives are: [Docker Swarm](deploying-to-swarm.md), [Apache Mesos](deploying-to-mesos.md) and other orchestration layers supporting running Docker Containers.

 The deployment architecture is usually as follows: